Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 		- Collaboration
 		- Openness and transparency
 		- Continuous growth
 - In all actuality human variety and diversity is 'computaitonally irreducible' and so any framework should be considered a descriptive (rather than prescriptive) language.
-We are thus trying to find a lingua franca.
+We are thus trying to find a lingua franca that can frame any

 ## How
 -